unaPoloGTIc/pam-demo/docs/index.md

 ## Proceed to the demo of the proprietary product:

-# The server for our demo is currently being renovated.
+### The server for our demo is currently being renovated.
-## Please refer to the Dockerfile to see how to add your own keys.
+## Please refer to the Dockerfile to see how to add your own keys locally.
 ## Use your keys to login to the demo container.

 ### Submit the form: